sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/automatically_generated_data_series.md

 # Detect and track patterns with automatically generated data series

-> Note: in Sourcegraph 3.35 this feature is in its earliest version.
+> Note: "Detect and track patterns" insights are available in Sourcegraph 3.35 and above.
+In Sourcegraph 3.35 this feature is in its earliest version.
 Stability and additional features coming in following releases.

 On Sourcegraph 3.35 or later, Code Insights with automatically generated data series allow you to detect and track versions and patterns within your codebase.
 You can use these insights to track versions of languages, packages, terraform, docker images, or anything else that can be captured with a [regular expression capture group](#regular-expression-capture-group-resources).